About the Clifton Singers

 - Scheidt - Magnificat

 - and music by Barber, Duruflé, Elgar, Finzi, Grieg, Guerrero, Holst, Howells, Kodály, Liszt, Macmillan, Messiaen, Moeran, Monteverdi, Purcell etc.

-- We recently gave the first performance of Bristol Landscapes, a set of three pieces composed for us by Raymond Warren.
+- In 2011 we gave the first performance of Bristol Landscapes, a set of three pieces composed for us by Raymond Warren.